Skill-404/TryHackMeStats/README.md

 2. User rank
 3. List of completed rooms (Name and Description)

 The script uses TryHackMe's undocumented API which may change without notice.
-No authentication is required to obtain the above.
+No authentication to TryHackMe is required to obtain the above.